 January 25, 2013

-The last few weeks have seen a flurry of new developments in the crisis in Mali.
+By Aditi Gorur and Michelle Ker - The last few weeks have seen a flurry of new developments in the crisis in Mali.
 While many stakeholders focus on the immediate objective of neutralizing Islamist militants' ability to control Mali and destabilize the region, the international community must also turn its attention to an eventual transition to peacebuilding.

 In early January, an alliance of Islamist militants in control of northern Mali advanced south and captured the strategically important town of Konna.
 In response to a request from the Malian government, France launched military air strikes and ground operations to repel the insurgents.
 This unanticipated turn of events led to the sudden deployment of AFISMA, a UN-mandated, African-led force consisting of troops provided by the African Union (AU) and the Economic Community of West African States (ECOWAS), which had previously been scheduled to deploy around September of this year.
 For now, French air power has halted the Islamist advance and forced the rebels to retreat.